Williamtown, New South Wales: Geography

+Climate

+Williamtown possesses a humid subtropical climate (Köppen: Cfa), with very warm, wet summers and mild, relatively dry winters.
+Average maxima vary from 28.3 C in January to 17.2 C in July, while average minima fluctuate between 18.2 C in January and February and 6.5 C in July.
+Annual precipitation is moderately high (averaging 1129.0 mm), and is spread across 86.6 precipitation days (over 1.0 mm).
+The town experiences 103.2 clear days and 127.3 cloudy days per annum.
+Extreme temperatures have ranged from 45.5 C on 4 January 2020 and 11 February 2017 to -3.9 C on 18 July 1970.

 Population

 In the 2016 Census, there were 885 people in Williamtown.
 70.9% of people were born in Australia and 80.7% of people spoke only English at home.
 The most common responses for religion was Anglican at 22.8%.

 Tomago sandbeds

 Most of Williamtown sits atop the Tomago sandbeds (an aquifer that is a critical source of water for the lower Hunter Region).
 The sandbeds are replenished primarily by rain as well as any water that leaks from Grahamstown Dam in nearby Ferodale.
 Water from the sandbeds and the dam is treated in Tomago.